 Dr. Abby Quinn has been practicing optometry in Connecticut since 1992 and joined Wilton Family Eye Care in March of 2000.
 Prior to coming to Connecticut she practiced in Essex county New Jersey in a contact lens specialty practice.
 Dr Quinn graduated from Bucknell University in 1982 with a Bachelor of Science degree in Biology and then received her Doctor of Optometry degree with honors from the Pennsylvania College of Optometry in 1986.
 After graduation she completed a residency in hospital based optometry at the Lyons Veterans Administration Hospital in Lyons New Jersey.
 Dr. Quinn is a Diplomate of the American Board of Optometry.

-She is a member of the Connecticut Association in Optometry and the American Association of Optometry as well as a long time member of the Connecticut chapter of Volunteer Optometric Services to Humanity.
-Dr. Quinn has traveled with VOSH-CT to Nicaragua every January since 2003 to participate in a humanitarian eye clinic in the small town of San Juan del Sur.
+She is a member of the Connecticut Association in Optometrists and the American Association of Optometry, as well as a long time member of the Connecticut chapter of Volunteer Optometric Services to Humanity.
+Dr. Quinn has traveled with VOSH-CT to Nicaragua almost every January since 2003 to participate in a humanitarian eye clinic in the small town of San Juan del Sur.
 She is looking forward to their next trip this January.

 Dr. Quinn lived in Wilton for over 20 years where she raised her three children, and now lives in Bridgewater.
 In her spare time she enjoys gardening, cooking and yoga.